jenkinsci/docker-inbound-agent/README.md

 ## Configuration specifics

-By default, JnlpProtocol3 is disabled due to the known issues in this protocol implementation.
+By default, JnlpProtocol3 is disabled due to the known stability and scalability issues.
-You can enable this protocol on your own risk using the <code>JNLP_PROTOCOL_OPTS</code> property.
+You can enable this protocol on your own risk using the
+<code>JNLP_PROTOCOL_OPTS=-Dorg.jenkinsci.remoting.engine.JnlpProtocol3.disabled=false</code> property.

 ## Running